When comparing tour operator software, bike tour guides should look for a system that:

 Grow Your Online Reach via OTAs & Marketplace

-Bike tour guides can grow their online presence with Bókun’s OTA connections and Marketplace.
+Bike tour businesses can grow their online presence with Bókun’s OTA connections, Marketplace, and Referral Tracking.

 Online Travel Agencies GIF

-In addition to our OTA connections, Bókun Marketplace is home to thousands of travel industry partners, including hotel chains, resorts, attractions like theme parks and museums, travel agents, and other tour and rental providers.
+In addition to our OTA connections, Bókun Marketplace is home to thousands of travel industry partners, including accommodation providers such as hotels and resorts, attractions like theme parks and museums, transportation services, rental companies, travel agents, and other tour and rental providers.

 This opens opportunities to:

-• Partner with resellers who will promote your tours or rentals and fill your calendar.
+• Partner with resellers who will promote your tours or rentals and earn new bookings for you.

 • Resell others’ tours and services and receive a commission on every booking you make.

-• Offer tour or travel packages with partners — this lets you broaden your product line and gives you a competitive edge by offering experiences that others nearby don’t.
+• Offer tour or travel packages with partners — this allows you to broaden your product line and gain a competitive edge by offering experiences that others in the area don’t.

-For example, bikers on the road all day probably look forward to heading out for food and drinks afterward (you gotta refuel!) — so why not incorporate that into your experience?
+For example, bikers on the road all day probably look forward to a good meal afterwards (you gotta refuel!) — so why not incorporate that into your experience?

-You could partner with a nearby food tour guide and blend experiences so you bike to where the food tour begins or between different foodie pit stops.
-Or, say you only provide bike rentals and not tours; you could work with the food tour guide to provide the bikes and helmets for the experience.
+You could partner with a nearby food tour guide and blend experiences, such as biking to where the food tour begins or between different foodie pit stops.
+Or, say you only provide bike rentals and not tours; you could collaborate with the food tour guide to offer bikes and helmets as part of their experience.

 Sales Tools: Contracts